-The Wayfinder design also features an “escape” button on all pages, which allows users to use it without fear of discovery by colleagues, supervisors, and others, and provides privacy information indicating what little tracking information the site will temporarily collect during use.
-The site’s many pages also prominently display a “talk to someone” button that links to contact information for confidential campus and community resources, thereby encouraging users to move beyond the passive website to seek direct support.
+The Wayfinder design also features an “Exit Quickly” button on all pages, which allows users to use it without fear of discovery by colleagues, supervisors, and others, and provides privacy information indicating what little tracking information the site will temporarily collect during use.
+The site’s many pages also prominently display a “Who Can I Call?” button that links to contact information for confidential campus and community resources, thereby encouraging users to move beyond the passive website to seek direct support.

 How will the Wayfinder be evaluated?

 Continuous evaluation of the Wayfinder is a crucial aspect of its design and implementation.
-The Usability Tests conducted in 2022 gathered information about how individuals currently find information about university resources for staff and faculty who experience bullying, harassment, or discrimination.
+The Usability Tests conducted in 2022 gathered information about how individuals currently find information about university resourcesfor staff and faculty who experience bullying, harassment or discrimination, retaliation, violence or threat of violence, or threats to academic freedom.
 Tests allow participants to search for information and services in response to case studies describing staff and faculty who experience misconduct.
-In pre-tests of present state, and beta tests of the new Wayfinder in Fall 2022, participants will be interviewed about their satisfaction with available language, website functionality, and the navigation experience.
+In pre-tests of present state, and beta tests of the new Wayfinder in Fall 2022,participants were interviewed about their satisfaction with available language, website functionality, and the navigation experience.

-Cantalupo, Nancy (2019).
+Cantalupo, N.C.
+(2019).
 And even more of us are brave: Intersectionality & sexual harassment of women students of color.
-Harvard Journal of Law and Gender 42
+Harvard Journal of Law and Gender 42.

 Rowe, M., and Bendersky, C., Workplace Justice, Zero Tolerance, and Zero Barriers, In T. A. Cochan and D. B. Lipsky (eds.), Negotiations and Change: From the Workplace to Society.
 Ithaca, NY: Cornell University Press, 2003, pp. 117-137.